2020 is almost in the books. For most people, there's an anxiousness to put this year behind us and get back to some kind of normal.

 A targeted agribusiness marketing strategy will be the fastest and most profitable way to get you to your goals.
 Here are some tips to help take your agribusiness to a new level in 2021.

 1. Focus your tactics around a single, well-defined goal

 Successful marketing campaigns start with the following question: What is our primary goal?

-It could be that you want to generate leads.
+It could be that you want to generate leads and farmer prospects.
 Or grow your brand awareness.
-Or audience engagement.
+Or you want to engage your audience.

 This singular goal will determine your messaging, creative, call-to-action, follow-up, cadence, and metrics used to track the success of the campaign.